icyd/Avr-libs/ring_buffer/README.md

 Implementation of circular buffer in C.

-To use it compile it with option -D of gcc: `gcc -D B_SIZE=(desired buffer size)`
+To use it compile it with option -D of gcc: `gcc -D B_SIZE=(desired buffer size)`.

-By defaults the element stored by the buffer are of type `uint8_t`, but it can be changed to other type using the definition `gcc -D DATATYPE=(data type desired)`
+By defaults the element stored by the buffer are of type `uint8_t`, but it can be changed to other type using the definition `gcc -D DATATYPE=(data type desired)`.

-The maximun length of the buffer is 2^16 = 65536
+The maximun length of the buffer is 2^16 = 65536.

+__Documentation:__ to generate documentation of the source code use `doxygen doxygen.conf`.

 ****************************************************************************
 Firmware Copyright (C):